Wernfried/daterangepicker/README.md

 - Replaced [moment](https://momentjs.com/) by [luxon](https://moment.github.io/luxon/index.html) (see differences below)
 - Added option `weekendClasses`, `weekendDayClasses`, `todayClasses` to highlight weekend days or today, respectively
 - Added option `timePickerStepSize` to succeed options `timePickerIncrement` and `timePickerSeconds`
-- Added events `dateChange.daterangepicker` and `timeChange.daterangepicker` emitted when user clicks on a date/time
+- Added events `dateChange` and `timeChange` emitted when user clicks on a date/time
-- Added event `beforeHide.daterangepicker` enables you to keep the picker visible after click on `Apply` or `Cancel` button.
+- Added event `beforeHide` enables you to keep the picker visible after click on `Apply` or `Cancel` button.
-- Added event `beforeRenderTimePicker.daterangepicker` and `beforeRenderCalendar.daterangepicker` emitted before elements are rendered
+- Added event `beforeRenderTimePicker` and `beforeRenderCalendar` emitted before elements are rendered
-- Added event `violated.daterangepicker` emitted when user input is not valid
+- Added event `violate` emitted when user input is not valid
 - Added method `setRange(startDate, endDate)` to combine `setStartDate(startDate)` and `setEndDate(endDate)`
 - Added option `minSpan` similar to `maxSpan`
 - Added option `isInvalidTime` similar to `isInvalidDate`